Create a Website Account - Manage notification subscriptions, save form progress and more.

 Show All Answers

-All dogs and cats over four months of age living in Killeen must be spayed or neutered.
+All dogs and cats over six months of age living in Killeen must be spayed or neutered.
 There are limited exceptions for competition and breeding animals.

 Please refer to the Animal chapter of our City Code of Ordinances.